hello/sanders/README.md

 2. `sanders confirm` once we have verified that the new application is working well, it will deploy **N** instances.
 3. `sanders sunset` to sunset the previous version.
 Only sunset when all new instances are up and running.

-*Note: since there is only one worker server running, the `sanders confirm` command should not be run on workers*

 To deploy the *app* to our `canary` environment, run the command `sanders canary`.
 It will kill the current instance and spin up the new version.